3.3.1. Rules for drawing roads and sections of road

 Seasonal roads include ferry and ice crossings, and winter roads.

-Due to the complete or partial absence of seasonal roads in satellite images, they are drawn using GPS tracks and official information confirming their existence and indicating the point of departure and destination.
+Due to the complete or partial absence of seasonal roads in satellite images, draw them based on your personal knowledge of the crossing's location and official information confirming their existence and indicating the points of departure and destination.

 For named seasonal roads, an “official” name can be indicated.
 In this case, the name “for caption on map” is not assigned.
-Also see 3.3.3.3.3.4.
+See 3.3.3.3.3.4.
 Highways without a number, but with a proper name.

 Don't draw pedestrian paths that are formed and available only in winter.